vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-report-template.md

 ## Work-needed items

-You don't need to be too specific about the problems themselves (do that , but do mention the kind of work remaining.
+You don't need to be too specific about the problems themselves (do that, but do mention the kind of work remaining).
 For instance:

 * [Some package](https://bugs.launchpad.net/ubuntu/+source/hello/+bug/1234567): some more investigation needed.
 * [Some other package](https://bugs.launchpad.net/ubuntu/+source/hello/+bug/1234567): Tentative fix uploaded, still building.